RandomStudio/tether-soundscape-rs/README.md

 - Great way to learn about low-level audio sample/buffer control, multi-threading in Rust (Nannou always uses separate "realtime" thread for audio)

 ## Remote control

+All Instructions Message are expected to be received on the topic +/+/instructions

+An Instruction Message has the following fields:
+- `instructionType` (required): one of the following strings: "hit", "add", "remove", "scene"
+- `clipNames` (required): an array of one or more string names for the clips
+- `fadeDuration` (optional): an integer value for milliseconds to fade in or out (context-dependent)

 ### Examples

 Single clip hit: